See a Doctor Within 15 Minutes

 Image of a woman fitting herself for shoe orthotics

 Low back, knee, and foot pain are common concerns for many older adults.
-As we age, finding strategies to help limit and prevent musculoskeletal pain become even more important.
+As we age, finding strategies to help limit and prevent musculoskeletal pain becomes even more important.
 One popular solution for these problems is using arch supports or shoe inserts, also known as orthotics.

 Should older adults use arch supports and shoe inserts?
 If so, which ones are appropriate for you?